ingochris/social-engineer-firewall/README.md

 SEF is a Web Application written in React-Native deployed on Microsoft Azure with node.js. iOS and Android app versions are powered by Expo.
 Real-time audio monitoring is powered by the Houndify SDK API.

 ## Todo List
-Complete development of TensorFlow model
+* Complete development of TensorFlow model of attack signature database

-## Development challenges
-Our lack of experience with new technologies provided us with many learning opportunities.
+* Localize NLP
+* Amazon Alexa prototype
+* IOT planning and prototyping